Sealed001/Snake/README.md

 # Snake
-A small project that i've made to discover unity, ( not perfect ).
+A small project that i've made to discover unity a long time ago, ( not perfect ).